 Not all bliss and bunnies

 This path of grace has not always been easy.
 I don’t ever mean to suggest that one day I woke up and life has been a happy walk along a garden path ever since.
 Far from it.
 Some of my darkest moments have come since my first awakenings to grace.
 The contrast of my painful moments with the grace moments made the pain seem all that much worse.
-Several years ago, I became ill and was bedridden on and off for years.
-This caused huge strains on my marriage and all my relationships.
+A dozen years ago, I became ill and was bedridden on and off for years.
+This caused huge strains on all my relationships, especially my marriage.
+The long spells in bed and uncertainty if I could ever again lead a productive life scared me and at times put me in a dark place.
 These dark moments have, on occasion, made me question whether grace was not just a delusion at best and a distraction at worst.

 Thanks to my commitment to grace and to science, I recovered fully.
-Thanks to modern medical research, to surgery and to the internet with it’s access to research, my body has made a full recovery.
+Thanks to modern medical research, to surgery and to the internet with it’s access to research, I feel healthier and more energetic than ever.
 No longer sick or enduring chronic stress, my mind is clear and life is beyond amazing and beautiful to me.
 My marriage is a miracle of love and connection.
 My other relationships are stronger than ever, and getting better.
 Now, it is clear to me that the dark moments were moments of delusion.
-They were times when my brain was not functioning optimally, when I was overwhelmed by stress or sickness and my perceptual abilities were impaired.
+The dark times were times when my brain was not functioning optimally.
+When I was overwhelmed by stress or sickness, my perceptual abilities were impaired, and it was a challenge to connect to the gifts of this universe.

-As a result of the dark moments, I have begun seeking ways to optimize my brain function so as to see more clearly.
+As a result of the dark moments, I have begun seeking ways to optimize my brain function so as to see more clearly on a more regular basis.

 As I see it now, grace is an emergent property of consciousness, which in turn relies on a healthy brain, which in turn relies on a healthy body and a healthy environment.
-To better optimize my mind and to help others, I’ve been talking classes and learning everything I can about neurobiology and endocrinology.
-In the future, this web site will include information about optimizing your health to more fully enjoy the gifts of grace.
+To better optimize my mind and to help others, I’ve been taking classes and learning everything I can about neurobiology, psychology, digestion, nutrition, and endocrinology.
+In the future, this web site will include information about what I’ve learned to optimizing health to more fully enjoy the gifts of grace.

 The more stories I hear about grace, the more enthusiastic I become to learn even more about this magical state of awareness.
-If you have a story you would like to share with me, I would love to hear from you.
+If you have a story you would like to share with me, and my audience, I would love to hear from you.
 My email address is firstname.lastname@example.org.